Irrfan47/Irrfan47/README.md

-- 👋 Hi, I’m @Irrfan47
+- 👋 Hi, I’m Kaung Khant Mg Mg.
-- 👀 I’m interested in reading, watching sci-fi and fantasy movies, coding.
+- 👀 I’m interested in reading, watching sci-fi movies and developing codes.
 - 🌱 I’m currently learning cyber security in Albukhary International University.
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I can make burping anytime.

 <!---
 Irrfan47/Irrfan47 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.